Skip to main content

 The Police Academy is a part-time academy offering classes four nights per week with approximately ten full weekends for an eleven month period.
 Once a cadet graduates and earns a Certificate of Completion, they are eligible to take a state test.
 Upon passing this test, graduates are eligible to seek employment as a police officer in one of the 1,207 police departments in Pennsylvania.

 The Police Academy is a “clock-hour” program and is eligible for Federal Financial Aid.
-Graduates are also eligible for up to 18 transfer credits toward an Associate of Applied Science Degree in Criminal Justice.
+Upon graduation from the police academy, graduates will also receive an 18-college credit Certificate in Criminal Justice.
+These credits reflect credit for the following classes: